Allergic Contact Dermatitis Workup

 Patch Testing

-Patch testing must be performed by health care providers trained in the proper technique.
+Patch testing should be performed by healthcare providers trained in the proper technique.
 Most dermatologists can perform patch testing using the TRUE test, which can identify relevant allergies in as many as one half of affected patients.
 More extensive patch testing is indicated to identify allergies to chemicals not found in the TRUE test.
 Such testing typically is available only in a limited number of dermatology offices and clinics.

 The patch testing procedure is as follows: